-Pergamon (today Bergama) is located in the Anatolia region , approximately 25 kilometres from the Aegean Sea, Izmir Province of Turkey.
-Pergamon had a great strategic value, since it overlooked the Caicus River Valley, in present day Bakırçay, which provided access to the Aegean coast.
-The city reached the height of its influence during the Hellenistic period, and became the capital of the Attalid kings.
-During the Roman age the city was the first capital of the Asian province, but the city lost this status to local rival, Ephesus.
+Pergamon (today Bergama) is located in the Anatolia region, approximately 25 kilometers from the Aegean Sea, Izmir Province of Turkey.
+Pergamon had a great strategic value, since it overlooked the Caicus River Valley, in present-day Bakırçay, which provided access to the Aegean coast.
+The city reached the height of its influence during the Hellenistic period and became the capital of the Attalid kings.
+During the Roman age, the city was the first capital of the Asian province, but the city lost this status to a local rival, Ephesus.

 - Private tour approx 6 hours from Izmir

 - Specially designed for cruise passengers, Transfer from/to the port

 Description of the tour

 Our guide will meet you at your cruise ship port and will drive to Pergamon, home of the Acropolis and Asklepion.
 Both are listed among the most top important 100 historical sites in the Mediterranean.